Introduction: Butter Chicken Curry (Murgh Makhani)

 In a large bowl, combine chicken, yogurt, ginger-garlic paste, chili powder, turmeric, garam masala, and salt.
 Mix thoroughly to coat each piece.

 Cover and refrigerate for at least 2 hours, preferably overnight.
+I usually leave the chicken to marinate overnight because the flavor becomes noticeably deeper and the chicken turns incredibly tender.
 This ensures the flavors fully penetrate the meat, resulting in tender and juicy chicken.

 Why Marinate?